nancysoyo/ARTISTS-PAYSTACK/README.md

 # ARTISTS-PAYSTACK

-The index.php is the home page and has all artist.
+The index.php is the home page and has all artists.

 When the Fans click on a product to pay, they pay in the creator's account and the platform receives 2 percent of the payment.